analysiscenter/batchflow/README.md

 ## Train a neural network
 `Dataset` includes ready-to-use proven architectures like VGG, Inception, ResNet and many others.
-To apply them to your data just choose the model, specify the inputs (like the number of classes or images shape) and call `train_model`.
+To apply them to your data just choose a model, specify the inputs (like the number of classes or images shape) and call `train_model`.
 Of course, you can also choose a loss function, an optimizer and many other parameters, if you want.
 ```python
 from dataset.models.tf import ResNet34